sahurtado88/Documentacion/Kubernetes.md

 **SERVICES**

+permanent IP addrees can attach to a POD

+lifecylce of POD and service not connected

 An abstract way to expose an application running on a set of Pods as a network service.

 With Kubernetes you don't need to modify your application to use an unfamiliar service discovery mechanism.
 Kubernetes gives Pods their own IP addresses and a single DNS name for a set of Pods, and can load-balance across them.